-- As shelter and feeding operations phase out, provide information regarding re-entry to point(s) of origin to all active shelter locations for dissemination to evacuees. - Re-entry information, affecting out-of-state evacuees sheltered in Mississippi, will be obtained from the affected state and disseminated by ESF #6 to the appropriate shelter locations. - Assist local government in re-entry decisions.
-Evacuees cannot be detained from leaving shelters if they desire.
-However, they may be detained from re-entering a disaster area if officially deemed unsafe.
+- As shelter and feeding operations phase out, provide information regarding re-entry to point(s) of origin to all active shelter locations for dissemination to evacuees. - Re-entry information, affecting out-of-state evacuees sheltered in Mississippi, will be obtained from the affected state and disseminated by ESF #6 partners to the appropriate shelter locations.

+• Assist local government in re-entry decisions.
+Evacuees cannot be detained or prevented from leaving shelters if they desire.
+However, evacuees may be prohibited from re-entering a disaster area if officially deemed unsafe by local or state authorities.